sunnyliyanbo1357/AnywallWanderluster/README.md

 # AnywallWanderluster

 This is a test version for Wanderluster.
-We used ParsePlatform Anywall to implement map and user chat log.
+We used opensource ParsePlatform Anywall to implement map and user chat log.

 See more about Anywall: https://github.com/ParsePlatform/AnyWall.git